 - On warm days, open the ventilators but remember to close them again at night.

 - Ensure that the glass is clean to allow maximum light in.

 - You'll be able to sow them outside in six weeks.

 The Fruit Garden

 - Protect the early flowers on apricots, peaches and nectarines from frost.
 A sheet of polythene may suffice.
 Use a soft brush to pollinate blooms by hand.

-- Around newly planted trees, apply mulch whilst keeping a gap around the trunk.
-About 10-12 cms deep is ideal.
-All canes and fruit bushes will benefit from this too.
+- Apply mulch around newly planted trees but always keep a gap around the trunk.
+About 10-12 cms deep are ideal.

 - If you missed out on autumn planting, plant strawberry runners now.
 The depth of planting is critical to getting this right.
 Too shallow or deep will reduce yield.
 Aim to get the thick swelling of the plant - the crown - only half-buried.

-- Plant grape vines in the sunniest place.
-Soil that is well-drained suit them best.
+- Plant grape vines in the sunniest place that you have.
+Well-drained soil suits them best.